mihail911/mihail911.github.io/src/pages/articles/2018-14-08---Fundamental-Deep-Learning-Algorithms-To-Learn/index.md

 description: "A discussion of fundamental deep learning algorithms people new to the field should learn along with a recommended course of study."
 ---

-When approaching deep learning for the first time, There is a huge difference between what I consider *foundational algorithms* (those that power just about every neural network model that has existed ever) and *architectures*.
+When approaching deep learning for the first time, there is a huge difference between what I consider *foundational algorithms* (those that power just about every neural network model that has existed ever) and *architectures*.

 I think this distinction is important because it will help you determine how best to *learn both*.
 I would argue the foundational algorithms are **more important to start with**, and they are a prerequisite for the architecture types.